 - Know the sterilization procedures for temporary pessaries in Quebec

 - Know how to teach a patient how to use a pessary

-- Understand the legislation in your province about the use of pessaries by physiotherapists
+- Describe the legislation in Quebec about the use of pessaries by physiotherapists

 This course is open to physiotherapists and registered nurses.
 Labs include internal palpation.